Tasman Peninsula: Tasmanian devil

 While the region is best known for its convict history it is now the key area in the battle to save the Tasmanian devil from extinction from a new type of contagious cancer called devil facial tumour disease (DFTD).
 The isolation from the Tasmanian mainland, where DFTD is running unchecked and has killed more than half of all devils, is ideal for maintaining a healthy wild Tasmanian devil population in a project that involves the local Tasmanian Devil Conservation Park at Taranna and government and university scientists.

 Coastline

 The rugged coastline has been the scene of a number of shipwrecks.
-Two large seagoing steamers have sunk after hitting the Hyppolyte Rock off its east coast - the Tasman in 1883 and the Nord in 1915.
+Two large seagoing steamers have sunk after hitting the Hippolyte Rocks off its east coast - the Tasman in 1883 and the Nord in 1915.
 Munroe Bight to the north of Cape Pillar is named after the former American barque James Munroe wrecked there in 1850.

 The Tasman Peninsula is well known for its rugged eastern coastline, and much of it is now the Tasman National Park.
 At Eaglehawk Neck are many strange rock formations, including The Devils Kitchen, Tasman's Arch, Blow Hole and the Tessellated Pavement.
 Further south are the highest sea cliffs in the Southern Hemisphere, rising 300 m above the Tasman Sea at Cape Pillar.

 The peninsula has notable surf spots at Cape Raoul, Roaring Beach and Shipstern Bluff.